githubteacher/everyone-dec15/docs/Bushwick.md

 - Is bound by the Brooklyn neighborhoods of Williamsburg to the northwest
 - Bushwick is about 35 minutes from JFK International Airport
 - Bushwick is the 7th coolest neighborhood in the world
-- Bushwick's population in 2007 was 129,980.
-38.9% of that population was foreign born
-- Bushwick's diverse housing stock includes six-family apartment buildings and two- and three-family townhouses